notthetup/blog/_posts/2006-04-11-fyp-blues-and-greens.md

 ---
-title: FYP Blues and Greens.
+title: FYP Blues and Greens
 categories:
  - NUS
 ---

 Just finished the graded part of my FYP today.
-What a ride!!
+What a ride!
 Its rightfully 12MCs.
 Trust me!

 First, let me thank **sweska**, **jazz** and TheWeed for actually coming down to my presentation.
 Especially **TheWeed**, I know u were really sleep deprived. **appreciate it **!

-For those who missed it an image of my GUI!!
+For those who missed it an image of my GUI!

 ![FYPGUI.jpg](../images/2006/04/FYPGUI.jpg)